Rhett & Link: James and the Shame

 McLaughlin performed live at his and Neal's 2022 fan convention, Mythicon.
+A follow up EP, titled Nothing Left to Love, was released on November 3, 2023.

 Film and television

 In 2006, Rhett & Link began work on a documentary about their search for their first grade teacher, Ms. Locklear, entitled Looking for Ms. Locklear.
 The film released in 2008 and won the Southern Lens Award from South Carolina Public TV, which led to the film screening on PBS in South Carolina.
 The film also won audience choice awards at the ACE Film Festival and the Secret City Film Festival, and won 2nd place documentary at the Secret City Film Festival.
 The documentary was an official selection at the Real to Reel Film Festival, the Landlocked Film Festival, the Hot Springs Documentary Film Festival, BendFilm Festival, Asheville Film Festival, and the Cucalorus Film Festival.
 On September 9, 2009, the duo released the movie on DVD, distributing it over the Internet.

 Rhett & Link were among the first group of Internet personalities who attempted transitions from the Internet into network television.
 In 2007, along with Stevie Ryan and Joy Leslie, Rhett & Link hosted the short-lived series Online Nation, a show that featured the best viral videos from the Internet, part of the 2007 fall lineup on the CW Network.
 The premiere episode was seen by 1 million people, but the show was cancelled after only four episodes.
 As the hosts, Rhett & Link responded with an Internet video.

 Rhett & Link starred in the IFC original series, Rhett & Link: Commercial Kings.
 The show chronicled the quest of Rhett & Link as they traveled the country making local commercials for small businesses.
 Having premiered Friday, June 24, 2011, at 10:00pm ET/PT on IFC, this ten-part docu-comedy is based on their successful web series I Love Local Commercials and features Rhett & Link helping local businesses achieve their goals by creating eye-catching local commercials using local talent.
 The show was, however, canceled.

 Rhett & Link served as musical correspondents for Brink, hosted by Josh Zepps, on the Science Channel.
 They wrote and produced three music videos including "My Robot Girlfriend", "Space Junk", and "The S.E.T.I.
 Song".